Is This Fancy Silk Pillowcase Worth It?

 "I can’t say enough about this silky wonder!"

 "Wow.
 What a difference a pillowcase can make."

 So what makes Blissy such a cult item?
-For one, at full price it's expensive, which gives it a bit of the lustre of a luxury item.
+For one, at full price, it's expensive, which gives it a bit of the luster of a luxury item.
 Department store king size versions can retail for up to $240.
 And it comes in a pretty box, wrapped in tissue paper: like the Birkin bag of silk pillowcases.
-Made from 100% Mulberry silk, which is smoother and stronger than traditional silk, the Blissy also has a high momme count (a measure of silk's quality and weight) of 22.
+Made from 100-percent Mulberry silk, which is smoother and stronger than traditional silk, the Blissy also has a high momme count (a measure of silk's quality and weight) of 22.